abvcss/abvcss/README.md

 >
 > It is good to use popular library [normalize.css] in this category.

 **Layout** - layout styles.
-This type of styles should be applied to structural blocks that are used on the page once.
+This type of styles should be applied to the structural blocks that are used on the page once.
 It is header, footer, menu, sidebar etc.

 ![layout](https://abvcss.github.io/abvcss-website/assets/layout.png)